DEFRA/ai-sdlc-agentic-ucd-backend/README.md

 ### Testing

-Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)
+Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python).
+Also ensure the spaCy language model is downloaded for PII detection functionality.

 Testing follows the [FastApi documented approach](https://fastapi.tiangolo.com/tutorial/testing/); using pytest & starlette.